Uses

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using olaparib.
 Olaparib may harm an unborn baby.
-Men with female partners of childbearing age should use reliable forms of birth control while using this medication and for at least 3 months after stopping treatment.
-Also, men should not donate sperm while using this medication and for 3 months after stopping treatment.
-Women of childbearing age should ask about reliable forms of birth control while using this medication and for at least 6 months after stopping treatment.
+Your doctor should order a pregnancy test before you start this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for at least 6 months after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for at least 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.

-It is unknown if this drug passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this medication and for at least one month after stopping treatment is not recommended.
-Consult your doctor before breast-feeding.
+It is unknown if this medication passes into breast milk.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for at least one month after the last dose.
+Consult your doctor before breastfeeding.

 Drug Interactions